TiciaD/ReactRestaurant/pseudocode.md

 MenuType                                                            |
                                                                     |
-gets menu type from state                                           |   MenuItem renders header, image and buttons based on menu type                |   (Needs to know Menu type) updates view if button selected to change menu type                 |
+gets menu type from state                                           |   MenuItem renders header, image and buttons based on menu type                |   (Needs to know API data) gets API data based on state of menu type                           |
+updates view if button selected to change menu type                 |
 tells Menu Item component about state change from button clicked    |

 ```
 ```
 MenuItem                                                |
-                                                        |
+                                                        |   MenuType
-gets API data based on state of menu type               |   MenuType generates random price for each item and renders it     |   (Passes down type from state) renders item name and description based on API call     |
+generates random price for each item and renders it     |   (Passes down API data from state as a prop) renders item name and description based on API call     |

 ```